 The symptoms of gluten sensitivities range from mild digestive problems to seriously debilitating cramps, bloating, diarrhoea, fatigue, headaches to skin eczema and rashes.
 Not surprisingly, people who have gluten sensitivity typically experience lower quality of life.

 When food is eaten that contains gluten, the body’s pancreatic enzymes (pepsin and trypsin), which are found in the stomach and small intestine respectively, cannot fully digest the gluten.
 They can only partly break it down, leaving smaller sections called ‘peptides’.
 Unfortunately, these smaller peptides cause problems for people who are on the spectrum of gluten-sensitivity.
 The peptides may be directly toxic for intestinal cells, or provoke an autoimmune response that leads to inflammation and bloating, and eventually to intestinal damage.

 Australian scientist Professor Hugh Cornell and his colleagues studied gluten for many years.
 They showed how gluten is made up of complex peptides that can affect individuals on the spectrum of gluten sensitivities.
 This important research was followed by the discovery that a very specific enzyme, caricain which is derived from the papaya plant, had strong digestive properties.

 The milky sap or latex from the unripe papaya fruit contains several unique protein-digesting enzymes, including papain, chymopapain, QCT and caricain.
-These enzymes are the reason why papaya latex was traditionally used to tenderise meat, and why it’s now used to treat commercial beer, degum natural silk, and in the production of chewing gums.
+These enzymes are the reason papaya latex was traditionally used to tenderise meat, and why it’s now used in the production of beer, degum natural silk, and in the production of chewing gums